 - Writing relevant content: Does your social media post promise your followers a discount code?
 But, when they click on the link, they don’t get the discount code?
 This happens all the time and frustrates your shoppers.
 Double-check that everything is firing correctly so you don’t make a bad impression on your shoppers.

+Why settle for fewer conversions?
 At Lingble, we know social media is affordable, gives you a direct line to the customer, and helps you build a loyal fanbase over time.
-Educate your team on the merits of social media and use these proven tips to help increase conversions.
+Educate your team on the merits of social media and use these 3 proven tips to increase conversions.